SAP-samples/teched2022-DT181/exercises/ex8/README.md

 # Exercise 8 - Page Map: Adding a Controller Extension

-In this exercise we will learn how to change the **edit flow** of an app by implementing a controller extension for the object page with support of the SAP Fiori Page Map.\
+In this exercise we will learn how to change the **edit flow** of an app by implementing a controller extension for the object page with support of the Page Map.\
 In order to promote the new **green flight offering**, we will intercept the **save action** by overriding function **onBeforeSave** of the\
 **edit flow API**, and execute some custom code in order to check whether Trees-4-Tickets has been selected for the travel.\
 Additionally, we will make usage of the **form element building block** in order to display a form in a save dialog.